Paul Revere's Ride: Analysis

 When the poem was written in 1860, the United States was on the verge of Civil War over the issue of slavery.
 Longfellow first came forward publicly as an abolitionist in 1842 with the publication of his Poems on Slavery.
 Though he admitted the book made little impact, it was written for his best friend, Charles Sumner, an activist abolitionist politician with whom he would continue to share common cause on the issues of slavery and the Union.
-"Paul Revere's Ride" was published in the January 1861, issue of The Atlantic magazine on December 20, 1860, just as South Carolina became the first state to secede from the United States.
+Sumner's brother George accompanied Longfellow on the visit to the Old North Church the day before he began writing the poem.

 The poem was meant to appeal to Northerners' sense of urgency and, as a call for action, noted that history favors the courageous.
 Longfellow, who often used poetry to remind readers of cultural and moral values, warns at the end of the poem of a coming "hour of darkness and peril and need", implying the breakup of the Union, and suggests that the "people will waken and listen to hear" the midnight message again.
 By emphasizing common history, he was attempting to dissolve social tensions.

 The phrase "Hardly a man is now alive" was true as one of the last men alive at the time of the historical event had only recently died.
 Jonathan Harrington, the young fifer for Lexington's militia during the battles of Lexington and Concord, died at the age of 96 in 1854, a few years before the poem was written.
 It is unknown if Longfellow would have known this information.

 The poem fluctuates between past and present tense, sometimes in the same sentence, symbolically pulling the actions of the Revolution into modern times and displaying an event with timeless sympathies.
+Some have identified the cadence of the poem as emulating the sound of a galloping horse.

-Longfellow's poem is not historically accurate but his "mistakes" were deliberate.
+Longfellow's poem is not historically accurate but his alterations were deliberate.
 He had researched the historical event, using works like George Bancroft's History of the United States, but he manipulated the facts for poetic effect.
-He was purposefully trying to create American legends, much as he did with works like The Song of Hiawatha (1855) and The Courtship of Miles Standish (1858).
+One of his early poems was a sonnet published in an 1832 issue of New England Magazine next to a reprint of Revere's firsthand account of the historic event.
+17 years after "Paul Revere's Ride", Longfellow referred a reader to that article as a more accurate account.
+In his poem, Longfellow was purposefully trying to create an American legend, much as he did with works like The Song of Hiawatha (1855) and The Courtship of Miles Standish (1858).